Chapter 10: Emotional Development and Attachment

 What are Emotions

-An emotion is a feeling or an affect.
+An emotion is a feeling or an effect.
 It can be positive or negative.
 It varies in intensity and is influenced by one’s perceptions.

 There are two broad types of emotions: primary and secondary emotions.
 Primary emotions are present in humans and animals.
 They appear within the first 6 months of life.
 Primary emotions consist of six universally recognized basic emotions: happiness, sadness, anger, fear, disgust, and surprise.